-Cable supports the Connecticut IT industry
+Cable supports New England's IT industry

-With \$929 million in capital spending over the last five years, Connecticut's major cable companies depend heavily on other information technology firms within the state to support the infrastructure so integral to their industry and the economy.
+With more than \$3.58 billion in capital spending over the last five years, major New England cable companies depend heavily on other information technology firms within the region to support the infrastructure so integral to their industry and the economy.
 Analysis of capital investment spending shows that cable companies invest heavily in all other information technology sectors.
 Capital spending is particularly focused on IT firms for communications, computer and plant hardware, and equipment.
-Major Connecticut cable companies also spend significantly on communications infrastructure firms within the network communications sector that help build and maintain the broadband network and provide service to customers.
+Major New England cable companies also spend significantly on communications infrastructure firms within the network communications sector that help build and maintain the broadband network and provide service to customers.

 FIGURE 3

-Top Sectors Supported by Cable Capital Investment
+Top Sectors Supported by Cable Capital

-Spending, 2010
+Investment Spending, 2010